-Chris Brown & Agnez Mo Sat Together In Cozy Alcove At B-Day Bash — Are They Official Yet?
+Chris Brown & Agnez Mo Cozied Up Together In Secluded Alcove At B-Day Bash

-Chris Brown and Agnez Mo attended DJ Khaled’s birthday bash together, and we’ve got the EXCLUSIVE details how this rumored couple kept it ‘flirty’ while getting cozy in a corner.
+Chris Brown and Agnez Mo attended DJ Khaled’s birthday bash, and we’ve got the EXCLUSIVE details how this rumored couple kept it ‘flirty’ while chilling together.

 “Chris [Brown, 28] was keeping a really low profile all night, which is kind of unusual for him,” an eyewitness at DJ Khaled’s 42nd birthday party EXCLUSIVELY told HollywoodLife.com.
 Chris and Agnez arrived at the Beverly Hills bash on Dec.
 2 together, but tried to keep things on the DL after showing up.
 “He and Agnez [Mo, 31] didn’t pose together on the red carpet, in fact, he skipped the red carpet completely while she posed for pictures—and although they arrived and left the party together, they didn’t walk side by side, she stayed a few steps behind him, so they weren’t photographed together in the same frame.”